jsho574/DatabaseFinal/README.md

 # DatabaseFinal
-##Database final project, Joshua McEwen, Ethan M
+Database final project, Joshua McEwen, Ethan M finalProject.zip

 Our app is for a manager to manage a basketball team.
 The two tables shown are for the stats  across a season and the measurements the players have.
 It can add a player, delete or edit as was required.